Admate8/Personal_Website/content/authors/admin/_index.md

   url: https://warwick.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied machine learning and data analysis.
+bio: My research interests include applied statistics and data analysis.

 # Interests to show in About widget
 interests:
-- Machine Learning and Data Analysis
+- Data analysis and visualisation
-- Applied Statistics
+- Applied statistics
-- Photography and Dancing
+- Dancing

 # Education to show in About widget
 education:
   courses:
-  - course: MSc in Statistics
+  - course: MSc in Statistics (Distinction)
     institution: The University of Warwick
     year: 2022
-  - course: BSc in Pure Mathematics/Statistics
+  - course: BSc in Pure Mathematics/Statistics (First Class)
     institution: Aberystwyth University
     year: 2021